Fred Astaire and Ginger Rogers: Hiatus

 Rogers had long been keen to pursue more dramatic roles, which she successfully managed after the end of her collaboration with Astaire.
-At the 1941 Academy Awards ceremony, Rogers won the Academy Award for Best Actress for her performance in Kitty Foyle and by the mid-1940s she was the highest-paid actress in Hollywood, although her career waned post war.
+At the 1941 Academy Awards ceremony, Rogers won the Academy Award for Best Actress for her performance in Kitty Foyle and by the mid-1940s she was one of the highest-paid actress in Hollywood, although her career waned post-war.

-Astaire continued to make musicals including Holiday Inn (1942) with Bing Crosby, Sky's The Limit (1943) with Joan Leslie and Blue Skies (1946), his second and last movie with Crosby.
+Astaire continued to make musicals, including Holiday Inn (1942) with Bing Crosby, Sky's The Limit (1943) with Joan Leslie and Blue Skies (1946), his second and last movie with Crosby.
 He also partnered with numerous other dancers, including Rita Hayworth, Cyd Charisse and Judy Garland.
-Fearing his career was failing, Blue Skies was due to be Astaire's last film, after which he retired for two years.
-In 1948 Gene Kelly was due to star in MGM's Easter Parade alongside Judy Garland, but he broke his ankle, and at Kelly's request, MGM convinced Astaire to fill in, ending his retirement.
+Fearing his career was fading, Blue Skies was due to be Astaire's last film, after which he retired for two years.
+In 1948, Gene Kelly was due to star in Metro-Goldwyn-Mayer's Easter Parade with Judy Garland, but broke his ankle, and at Kelly's request, MGM convinced Astaire to fill in, ending his retirement.